 More Articles on Florence Sights

 The high season in Florence is increasingly long: Easter, May, July, August, and the Christmas holidays are especially busy.
-November and January to mid-March are the only quiet months.
+November and January to mid-March are the only quiet months, except for the February school holiday week.
 Plan and book time-slot reservation tickets and tours when available in advance — the Accademia and the Uffizi are again sold out weeks in advance.
 Top sights are quieter directly at opening time or in the late afternoon.

-→→ Special opening hours for top sights in 2024 — most sights are open normal hours in 2024 but advance time-slot reservations when available are always sensible even for sights where bookings are optional.
+→→ Opening hours for top sights in 2025 — most sights have long hours but advance time-slot reservations are always sensible.

 - Tips on Buying Tickets for the Uffizi Museum